 Salt Air is back to its old self again.
-It's busy, upbeat, noisy and fun.
-Collisions with servers, guests transporting martini glasses (with mixed success!) in the narrow entrance area are de rigueur and are part of the Salt Air experience.
+It’s busy, upbeat, noisy and fun.
+Collisions with servers, guests transporting martini glasses (with mixed success!) in the narrow entrance area are de rigueur and are definitely part of the Salt Air experience.
 A busy, fully open kitchen leaves nothing to the imagination, and a cute table reservation system texts you when your table is ready.
-The close-by Confucius, Henlopen City Oyster House, Stoney Lonen and Cabo were certainly holding their own, but now there's even more life at that end of Wilmington Avenue where all 5 eateries are quite literally next-door neighbors.
+The close-by Confucius, Henlopen City Oyster House, Stoney Lonen and Papa Grande’s were certainly holding their own, but now there’s even more life at that end of Wilmington Avenue where all 5 eateries are quite literally next-door neighbors.
 For some reason that makes me very happy.
 There.
 I shared.

-Salt Air joins a(Muse.) with their own version of "Bacon and Egg."
+Salt Air joins a(Muse.) with their own version of “Bacon and Egg.”
 The Sugrues use pork belly and a duck egg.
 It is quite good, with not too much fat on the bacon.
 Our egg was perfectly done both times.
-I have been summarily reminded that the bacon and egg concept originated at Espuma in 2004, and has taken on many forms, most memorably as the "Opus" appetizer.

 Another wonderful menu feature carried over into this reincarnation is the ability to choose between a dinner or side portion of the salads.
 Salads are a science at Big Fish Grill, and that apparently applies also to Salt Air.
 As far as I am concerned, the Kitchen Sink Salad, evenly chopped and bathed in avocado dressing, is the star of that leafy show.